adityagovindaraj/adityagovindaraj.github.io/Resume.md

 ## Summary

 Private wealth advisor and investor with 30+ years in financial services, focused on asset allocation, risk-taking, and position sizing.
 Known for concise communication, creative and divergent thinking, and an ability to operate in both structured and high-variability environments.
-Additional interests and strengths span photography, writing, and advocacy for accessibility, particularly for the deaf and hard-of-hearing.
+Additional interests and strengths span photography, writing, and advocacy for accessibility, particularly for the deaf and hard-of-hearing, and sports.

 ***